axiezai/wcm_datasci_basics_02environment/_episodes/04-assignment.md

 Let’s get you up to speed with dotfiles.

- 1. Create a folder for your dotfiles, we will learn how to version control and publish this folder in the next class.
+ 1. Using the terminal, create a folder for your dotfiles in your home directory (`~`), we will learn how to version control and publish this folder in the next class.
  2. Add a configuration for at least one program, e.g. your shell, with some customization (to start off, it can be something as simple as customizing your shell prompt by setting $PS1).
  3. Set up a method to install your dotfiles quickly (and without manual effort) on a new machine.
-This can be as simple as a shell script that calls ln -s for each file, or you could use a specialized utility.
+This can be as simple as a shell script that calls `ln -s` for each file, or you could use a specialized utility.
  4. Create a back up folder for your current dotfiles and test your installation script.
  5. Migrate all of your current tool configurations to your dotfiles repository.